cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

   ```

-- Run `kic [entity-type] list --search [entity-name]` to return a list of entities that have an exact match for the search term on the name, metadata, or tags fields
+- Run `kic [entity-type] list --search [entity-name]` to return a list of objects that have an exact match for the search term on the name, metadata, or tags fields

   ```bash